VarunS2002/Python-Data-Structures-Algorithms/README.md

-# Data_Structures_SYIT
+# Python-Data-Structures-Algorithms
-Repository for all practicals of Data Structures in SYIT
+Repository for Data Structures and Algorithms in Python